firmanw/wp-currencyr/readme.txt

 * Auto-determinate local currency via IP detection using [IP2C](http://firestats.cc/wiki/ip2c)
 * Support integration with various ecommerce plugins - WooCommerce, WP-eCommerce, Shopp and Easy Digital Downloads
 * Translation support

+*Note: This plugin requires at least PHP 5.3.0 and do not ever try to install if you running older version of PHP.*

 = Shortcode =